tilenpirih/portfolio/README.md

 # Tilen Pirih portfolio

-Welcome to my portfolio website built using Nuxt 3.
+Welcome to my portfolio website built using Nuxt 3, vuetify and integration with EmailJS.
 You can check out a live preview [here](https://tilenpirih.com/).

 Feel free to modify this template and use it for your own portfolio.